lesaint/experimenting-annotation-processing/README.md

 Conclusion: the value returned by ```Processor#getSupportedOptions``` is simply ignored by ```Javac``` and the ```Map``` returned by ```ProcessingEnvironment#getOptions()``` containes the values of all the ```Javac``` arguments starting with ```-A```.

-## Experimentations on versions
+# Experimenting with Java versions

-### annotation-processing-experimentations/experimenting-versions
+## annotation-processing-experimentations/experimenting-versions

 This module is made of two submodules.